TianyuWu-Henry/MLDS400_Group5/README.md

 * Got a general feeling of the five CSV files by looking into the schema description and starting to analyze them in R.
     + **deptinfo.csv and strinfo.csv Exploration**

-      The data frame for department info does not appear to have much meaningful information except that it notes some of the dedicated account teams that operate within Dillards.
+      The deptinfo.csv file does not appear to have much meaningful information except that it notes some of the dedicated account teams that operate within Dillards.
 For now, it suffices to say that the department info data frame consists of 60 rows and 2 columns.

-      For store info, we see much more interesting insights.
+      The strinfo.csv file shows detailed information about each store, including the store number, city where the store is located, state where the store is located, and the corresponding zip code.
+In this dataset, we see much more interesting insights.
 The R Markdown tables in our main folder show us the frequency of each city, state, and zip code.
-Little Rock, AK has the largest number of stores with 15 and zip code 72201 has the most number of stores with 14.
+Little Rock, AK has the largest number of stores with 15, and zip code 72201 has the most number of stores with 14.
 A bar chart also shows us that Texas is by far the most populous state in terms of store frequency.

     + **skuinfo.csv Exploration**

-      This dataset is a little bit messy, and we need to start thinking about how to clean it in a systematic way after determining our business question.
+      This dataset describes each stock item’s details, including the department the stock item belongs to, stock item classification, universal product code, color, size, quantity of item per pack, vendor number, and brand name, but it is a little bit messy, and we need to start thinking about how to clean it in a systematic way after determining our business question.
 Here are several points that we are going to be attentive to:
         - The DEPT (e.g. 800,801,1100) and CLASSID (e.g. 5305,4505) columns' meanings are ambiguous, and the third column has varying lengths, making the interpretation more complicated.
         - For the STYLE column, the input is unformatted, since there are some spaces in-between letters or the lengths of them are different.
 The inputs are hard to interpret without standardization and do not follow any regulated style.
         - For the COLOR column, some inputs are correct with clear color stated, while other inputs mix spaces, letters, and numbers together to confuse.